Bachelor of Engineering in Civil Engineering

 CEEN 4863 Integrated Design Project 3 s.h.

-Students will be required to complete a meaningful design experience that focuses attention on professional practice and is predicated on the accumulated background of curriculum components.
-Two hours of lecture and three hours of laboratory a week.
+Students will be required to complete a culminating design experience that focuses attention on professional practice and is predicated on the accumulated background of curriculum components.
+Three hours of lecture.

 Prereq.: CEEN 5855 and GPA of 2.0 or better.